How To Get A Matte Finish On Resin

 4. Matte UV Gel Polish

 Here’s something that you might not have thought of yet.
 And that’s using a UV gel nail polish top coat to get a matte finish.
-We have been using these for many years and the results give a matt coating by brushing on the gel polish and then curing under a UV lamp.
+I have been using these for many years and the results give a matt coating by brushing on the gel polish and then curing under a UV lamp.
+I absolutely love this hack!

 This is great for little items like jewelry pieces and earrings.
 Just make sure you lightly sand and apply a base gel first.
 And to use this, you will need a UV lamp to cure the gel.